Ganesh-73005/Team-MakeChange_DLpart1/blog_generation_project/README.md

 ## Blog Generation Project

 This project scrapes random blog posts from WikiHow, extracts subheadings and paragraphs, and stores them in a CSV file.
-The project utilizes Python libraries like `requests` and `BeautifulSoup` for web scraping and `csv` for data storage.
-The fine-tuning of language models is performed using Google Colab notebooks.
+The project utilizes Python libraries like `requests` and `BeautifulSoup` for web scraping and `csv` for data storage.Upcoming[The fine-tuning of language models is performed using Google Colab notebooks.]

 ### Project Structure